 These financial results make the Council 'fit' in accordance with the Office of Local Government guidelines.
 In the LTFP Scenario, Council is able to meet the operating performance ratio from 2019/20 onwards.
-Council will closely monitor its operating result and amend the timing of FFTF Improvement Plan actions to ensure an operating surplus is retained.
-This means that Council will continue to operate largely within its existing funding levels and implement a number of improvement initiatives, including service reviews, to ensure ratepayers receive an agreed affordable level of service and that the services are provided in an efficient and cost effective manner.
+Council will closely monitor its operating result and budget to ensure an operating surplus is retained.
+This means that Council will continue to operate largely within its existing funding levels and implement a number of improvement initiatives, including ongoing service reviews, to ensure ratepayers receive an agreed affordable level of service and that the services are provided in an efficient and cost effective manner.

 While the LTFP Scenario does mean that Council will seek another SRV of 9% from 2019/20, the actual impact on ratepayers is only an additional 4.23%.
 If there was no approved SRV in 2019/20, ratepayers could expect a fall in their rates of 4.77%.
-Without a new SRV, the rate peg (which was 2.3% for 2018/19) would be applied to the lower rate base resulting in a net decrease in rates of approximately 2.47%.
+Without a new SRV, the rate peg (which is 2.7% for 2019/20) would be applied to the lower rate base resulting in a net decrease in rates of approximately \$624,000.
 In the SRV Scenario, 2019/20 ratepayers will receive a further 4.23% increase in that year.
 Council will continue its efforts to find further improvements to reduce the reliance on the additional SRV application.

-Another benefit of the LTFP Scenario is that the cash reserve balance for general fund trends upwards from 2023.
+Another benefit of the LTFP Scenario is that the cash reserve balance for general fund trends upwards from 2024.
 This places Council in a sound cash position with ongoing capacity to fund asset renewals.